CrunchyData/pgmonitor/hugo/content/changelog/_index.md

 ### Release Summary

-Version 4.9.0 of pgMonitor includes updates to add additional metrics and now better supports monitoring multiple pgbouncer hosts.
+Version 4.9.0 of pgMonitor includes updates to add additional metrics and now better supports monitoring multiple PgBouncer hosts.
 Please see the full CHANGELOG for additional information about this release.

 ### Major Changes